Members

 Angie Chiatello comes to us from California where she began her handbell career in a two-octave choir, playing only the F and F#5 bells. via Purdue University, where she played their famous Shaker Chimes as a member of the university's Handbell Choir.
 Angie works in marketing for an engineering firm, does freelance graphic and web design work, and in her spare time, enjoys board games and baking.

 Ellen B. Daniels began her love of music early.
 When she was two years old, she was caught picking out Für Elise on the piano.
 Her precociousness led to piano lessons and later, singing in school choruses and church choirs.
 When her church got a set of handbells and started a youth choir she was hooked.
-In her seventh year with the group, Ellen is living her dream.
+In her eighth year with the group, Ellen is living her dream.
 Retired, she spends her time volunteering and playing handbells.
-Ellen enjoys traveling, time with her family, and counting in 7/8 time.
+Ellen enjoys traveling, time with her family (and awaiting a new grandbaby), and counting in 7/8 time.

 Erin Glendening comes to us from Pella, Iowa, where she followed in her siblings’ footsteps and began ringing at the age of 12.
 The pursuit of a master’s degree took Erin to Pittsburgh, where she rang at Shadyside Presbyterian Church and Mt.
 Lebanon UMC.
 Erin rings with the Bells of Saint Andrews and directs the children’s chime choirs at Saint Andrews Presbyterian Church.
 When not ringing, Erin works as a computer geek and enjoys solo ringing, cross-stitching, knitting, crocheting, reading, quilting, and watching movies.
 She does not enjoy giving her cat, Hayley, a bath or picking up everything that her other cat, Hawkins, throws on the floor.

-Wayne Hicks is excited to be in his sixth year with The Raleigh Ringers.
-He began ringing handbells in 2001 when he submitted to the Lord's calling and returned to church.
-His music background includes trumpet, mellophone, and French horn.
-Wayne has his pilot license and enjoys flying with his wife Mary and grandson Alexander in his spare (???) time.
-Wayne lives in Carrollton, Virginia.
+Wayne Hicks is excited to be in his seventh year with The Raleigh Ringers.
+He began ringing handbells in 2001 when he realized that the new church he joined had a handbell choir!
+This seemed like a logical transition given his musical background with the trumpet, mellophone, and French horn.
+Wayne is a retired rocket scientist and he has his pilot license and enjoys flying in his spare (???) time.
+Wayne lives in Carrollton, Virginia, with his wife and grandson.
+We are wondering when he'll tire of the three-hour drives and move to Raleigh.

 Sandra Hopson was born in Illinois and grew up in the Washington, D.C., area.
 She began ringing at the age of ten and performed with the Carol and Wesleyan Ringers of St. Matthews UMC, Annandale, Virginia, directed by Nancy Cappel.
 Sandy and her husband James are the parents of two daughters, Emily and Megan.
 Charter Member

 Allison Keisler, a native of Hickory, North Carolina, teaches chorus and handbells at Bandys High School in Catawba County.
 Her passion for handbells began at age nine in her church bell choir, which she later directed for 15 years.
 She has performed with and served as an assistant conductor for several professional handbell ensembles in the Hickory and Charlotte areas.
-Allison is a proud mother of four wonderful children, ages 15 to 20, who have a variety of interests, including sports, music, reading, and video games.
+She is the Chair Elect for HMA Area 3.
+Allison is a proud mother of four wonderful children, ages 16 to 21, who have a variety of interests, including WGI percussion, DCI tuba (Go Phantom) sports communication and nursing.
 She and her wife, Kristin—a fellow ringer—currently reside in the Winston area, where they enjoy supporting local businesses, embarking on weekend adventures, and staying engaged in their children’s many activities.

-Blake Long comes to us originally from Farmville, North Carolina, where his early years were a mix of piano, voice lessons, and euphonium performances.
+Blake Long Is originally from Farmville, North Carolina, where his early years were a mix of piano, voice lessons, and euphonium performances.
 He took his music to UNC-Chapel Hill where he performed in various groups while earning a Chemistry degree.
 After a stint in pharmaceutical R&D, he now is a consultant advising pharma companies.
-Blake joined the group a year after learning how to play handbells after college and has been with the group for a total of 9 years.
+Blake joined the group a year after learning how to play handbells after college and has been with the group for a total of 11 years.
 He and his wife Melissa of 25 years have raised three boys, Spencer, Tyler, and Barrett in the town of Clayton.
+In addition, Blake hosts a bi-weekly podcast about Disney, Universal, and other theme parks called The Rhubarb Travelers.
+Check it out!

 Cindy Massey (when much younger) wondered: “What could be more fun than learning to ring by joining/chaperoning her church’s youth handbell choir?”
 Answer: Subbing in David Harris’s church choir and being in the right place at the right time to help form The Raleigh Ringers!
 Thirty-five years later, combine that with daily caretaking of two young grandchildren, sewing costumes and table covers, crafting entries to the NC State Fair, or maybe taking up pickle ball at the Y, and you pretty much have her life.
 Hubby Phil would love help with the family pecan orchard, and he’d like her to finally unbox her golf clubs.
 But she's too busy for that!
 Charter Member

-Kristin Murphy, a native of Virginia Beach, relocated to North Carolina to continue ringing with The Raleigh Ringers.
-Kristin started ringing as a child with Virginia Beach UMC and continued ringing through college and pharmacy school with Williamsburg United Methodist Church, Virginia Handbell Consort, James River Ringers, and Virginia Bronze.
-When she is not ringing, Kristin works as a pharmacist who leads the medication safety team for Novant Health.
-She and her wife (and fellow ringer) Allison can often be found at Starbucks, a local craft brewery, or chatting it up with daughters Elizabeth and Meredith over Skype to hear all about their adventures in Dublin, Ireland.
+Kristin Murphy, a native of Virginia Beach, relocated to North Carolina to continue her handbell journey with The Raleigh Ringers.
+She began ringing as a child at Virginia Beach United Methodist Church and continued through college and pharmacy school with Williamsburg United Methodist Church, Virginia Handbell Consort, James River Ringers, and Virginia Bronze.
+When she is not ringing, Kristin works as a pharmacist and leads the Medication Safety Team for Novant Health.
+She and her wife—and fellow ringer—Allison enjoy spending time at Starbucks, visiting local craft breweries, and catching up with daughters Elizabeth and Meredith over FaceTime as they share stories of their adventures in Dublin, Ireland.

 Andy Punch began ringing at Holy Trinity Lutheran Church in Hickory, North Carolina, at the age of 12.
 An alumnus of Raleigh’s Tintinnabulators and Charlotte’s Queen City Ringers, he directs The King’s Ringers handbell choir at Christ the King Lutheran Church in Cary, North Carolina.
 Andy’s solo ringing includes performing during a service at the American Church in Paris, concerts, and a wedding recessional performance of the theme to the Japanese cooking show “Iron Chef.”
 His other hobby, making audio recordings of music/sound effects, explains why he was once considered imaginary; who, after all, would drive for three hours just to record a handbell choir?
 Andy also enjoys playing piano when not working at a local fiber optic cable company.